Professional learning calendar

 Presenter: Jia Ying Neoh

-Further details: Download flyer (pdf, 507kB)
+Further details: Download the flyer (pdf, 507kB)

 Cost: $330

 Description: This one-day workshop introduces in-service teachers to the research-based continuum of mentoring – from mentoring-as-supervision to mentoring-as-collaborative professional learning.
-Effective mentoring to support the professional learning of both the experienced and the novice teacher requires understanding of the unique opportunities and challenges presented by mentoring philosophies and practices.
+Effective mentoring to support the professional learning of both the experienced and the novice teacher requires an understanding of the unique opportunities and challenges presented by mentoring philosophies and practices.
 This workshop is designed to provide opportunities to expand participants’ knowledge of mentoring as they engage with research and link it to mentoring practice.
 It provides a foundation that participants can use to develop their own mentoring and the mentoring practice of their colleagues.
 This workshop will offer valuable insights to strengthen your mentoring journey.

 Mindfulness practices for teacher and student wellbeing